Rhizomatica/mercury-qt/README.md

 ## Configuration

-This project assumes default UDP host and port settings.
-If you need to modify these (e.g., the listening port or the target address for sending messages), you will typically find these parameters defined within the `app.py` file.
+This project assumes default UDP host and port settings, which are typically defined in `app.py`.
+If you need to modify these, such as the listening port or the target address, please refer to the `app.py` file.

-  * **Listening Port**: The port on which the application listens for incoming UDP messages.
+  * **Listening Port**: The port on which the application listens for incoming UDP messages from Mercury.
-  * **Target Host/Port**: The IP address and port to which the application sends UDP messages.
+  * **Target Host/Port**: The IP address and port to which the application sends UDP messages to Mercury.

-Please refer to the `app.py` file for specific configuration variables.

 -----